Mark de Winter

 Headless AB-testing: The first tool on our list is actually not an AB-testing tool, but a solution.
 Our developers always use custom code to create experiments to ensure changes are applied correctly, so there is no need for a WYSIWYG editor.
 We can develop the essential AB-testing features and load this on your website.

-Pros: No subscription needed, it’s a lean & mean solution.
+Pros: No subscription is needed, it’s a lean & mean solution.

 Visual Website Optimizer: This tool is focused on AB-testing, but it also includes split URL testing, multivariate testing, and personalisation.
 It also has a built-in analytics platform and integrates with other tools like Google Analytics and Salesforce.

-Cons: Limited personalisation options, limited options for app testing and default used for client side testing (although server side can be supported).
-Service and support is sometimes harder to reach compared to other tools.
+Cons: Limited personalisation options, limited options for app testing and default used for client-side testing (although server side can be supported).
+Service and support are sometimes harder to reach compared to other tools.

-Cons: It does seem to be limited to web (and not suitable for app testing).
-Although it integrates with Google Analytics, it has less integration options compared with other tools.
+Cons: It does seem to be limited to the web (and not suitable for app testing).
+Although it integrates with Google Analytics, it has fewer integration options compared with other tools.

 Kameleoon: This tool is focused on personalisation, but it also includes AB-testing, visitor segmentation, and real-time campaign management.
 It also has a built-in analytics platform and integrates with other tools like Google Analytics and Adobe Analytics.

 Cons: Limited AB-testing options compared to other tools.
-The tool is mainly build for personalisation and may not be the best option for users who are mainly looking for AB-testing capabilities.
+The tool is mainly built for personalisation and may not be the best option for users who are mainly looking for AB-testing capabilities.

 SiteSpect: This tool is focused on AB-testing and optimization, but it also includes personalisation, visitor segmentation, etc. It also has a built-in analytics platform and integrates with other tools like Google Analytics and Adobe Analytics.

 Cons: Setup requires more effort compared to other AB-testing tools.
-Also the tools is slightly more complex to understand compared to other tools, with a more steep learning curve.
+Also, the tools are slightly more complex to understand compared to other tools, with a more steep learning curve.

 Convert: Convert Experience is an optimization platform that includes AB-testing and personalisation.

-Cons: Less integration options compared to other tools.
+Cons: Fewer integration options compared to other tools.

-Pro’s: Easy to setup and easy to use (friendly user interface), server-side capability, great analytics engine, many integration options.
+Pros: Easy to set up and easy to use (friendly user interface), server-side capability, great analytics engine, and many integration options.

 Cons: Higher priced compared to many other tools available.